Ryan Davies

 Ryan Davies (22 January 1937 – 22 April 1977) was a Welsh comedian, actor, musician, singer, and songwriter.
 Though his career lasted just 11 years, he became widely known in Wales through his work with Ronnie Williams as the comedic double act Ryan and Ronnie.

 Early life

 Davies was born in Glanamman on 22 January 1937.
+He attended Llanfyllin County School and then Llanfyllin High School when his parents were appointed Master and Matron of Y Dolydd Llanfyllin.
 He was educated in Bangor and at London's Central School of Speech and Drama.